wmuth/miking-lsp-demo/docs/README.md

 7. The LSP client forwards the message to VS Code, which displays the diagnostics.

 *The RPC header consists of the line `Content-Length: <n>`, describing the length of the JSON body.
 We can't handle this in the Miking LSP server, so we strip it in the RPC Wrapper.

+## Limitations

+- The Miking LSP server doesn't support all LSP features, only the ones needed for this demo.